Discover 5 Unique Electron Microscopes from #brnoregion

 TITAN with Atomic Resolution

-Simply put, TITAN can display observed samples with clearly distinguishable atoms, which is crucial for research in material sciences and nanotechnology.
-Therefore, the CEITEC Nano research infrastructure, where scientists study and develop nanotechnology and advanced materials, is exactly the place in #brnoregion where you can find TITAN.
+Simply put, TITAN can display observed samples with clearly distinguishable atoms and provide details about their chemical or physical state in atomic scale, which is crucial for research in material sciences and nanotechnology.
+Therefore, the CEITEC Nano research infrastructure, where the TITAN is installed, is exactly the place in #brnoregion where you can study and develop nanotechnology and advanced materials at the top scientific level.

 Cryo-Electron Microscope for Virus Research